arturoburigo/BootcampGoStack_Challenges/Concepts/Nodejs_Concepts/README.md

 <img alt="GoStack" src="https://storage.googleapis.com/golden-wind/bootcamp-gostack/header-desafios.png" />

 <h3 align="center">
-   🌐 Conceitos do Node.js
+   🌐 NodeJS Concepts
 </h3>

+🇺🇸 This is an application to store repositories in your portfolio, which will allow the creation, listing, update and removal of the repositories, and also allow the repositories to receive "likes".

-Essa é uma aplicação para armazenar repositórios do seu portfólio, que irá permitir a criação, listagem, atualização e remoção dos repositórios, e além disso permitir que os repositórios possam receber "likes".
+🇧🇷 Essa é uma aplicação para armazenar repositórios do seu portfólio, que irá permitir a criação, listagem, atualização e remoção dos repositórios, e além disso permitir que os repositórios possam receber "likes".

 A aplicação foi criada com base no 𝗖𝗥𝗨𝗗 (Create,Read,Uptade,Delete)